Incept5/w-jax-munich-2025-workshop/stage-3-mcp-server/README.md

 ### Testing with MCP Inspector

-The MCP Inspector is a tool for testing MCP servers:
+The MCP Inspector is a tool for testing MCP servers.

+**First, make sure you've built the project** (see Prerequisites above).

+Then run:

 ```bash
 # Install and run the inspector (requires Node.js)
 npx @modelcontextprotocol/inspector java -jar target/stage-3-mcp-server.jar server
 ```

+**Troubleshooting**: If you see "Unable to access jarfile", you need to build first with `mvn clean package`.
+See [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) for details.

 This will:
 1. Start your MCP server